 Profile of a PACE Student

-PACE students range in age from 20 to 60 and come from a wide range of backgrounds and bring different levels of college credit into the PACE program.
+PACE students are considered adults based on several criterion and come from a wide range of backgrounds and bring different levels of college credit into the PACE program.
 Most students work part- or full-time.
 What all PACE students have in common is the desire to improve their lives through education.
 The life experience each student brings to the classroom creates a rich atmosphere for learning and applying the information to their own lives.